 Holders of the 2028 Notes have the right to require us to repurchase the 2028 Notes upon the occurrence of a fundamental change at a repurchase price equal to 100% of the principal amount of the 2028 Notes to be repurchased, plus accrued and unpaid interest, if any.
 In addition, upon conversion of the 2028 Notes, unless we elect to deliver solely shares of our common stock to settle such conversion (other than paying cash in lieu of delivering any fractional share), we will be required to make cash payments in respect of the 2028 Notes being converted.
-However, we may not have enough available cash or be able to obtain financing at the time we are required to make repurchases of the new Notes surrendered therefor or the new Notes being converted.
+However, due to potential adverse market conditions or changes in the credit markets, we may not have enough available cash or be able to obtain financing at the time we are required to make repurchases of the new Notes surrendered therefor or the new Notes being converted.
 In addition, our ability to repurchase the 2028 Notes or to pay cash upon conversions of the 2028 Notes may be limited by law, by regulatory authority or by agreements governing our future indebtedness.
+If one or more holders elect to convert their notes, we may face increased financial pressure, especially if this occurs during a period of liquidity constraints within the broader financial system.
+The potential impact of a banking system failure could exacerbate our liquidity risks, as we rely on these institutions not only for operating cash but also for the facilitation of our debt service payments.
 Our failure to repurchase any of our Notes at a time when the repurchase is required by the applicable indenture or to pay any cash payable on future conversions of our Notes as required by the applicable indenture would constitute a default under such indenture.
 A default under an applicable indenture or the occurrence of the fundamental change may also lead to a default under agreements governing our future indebtedness.
 If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay the indebtedness and repurchase our 2028 Notes or make cash payments upon conversions thereof.